 Adding directive.
 Before you add logic, add the SqlCeServer directive at the top of your Windows Forms program's code.
-When you use different database engines, you will need different directives.
+This enables easier access to important types.

 public partial class Form1 : Form

 using (SqlCeDataAdapter a = new SqlCeDataAdapter("SELECT * FROM Animals", c))

 // Step 3: Use DataAdapter to fill DataTable.

 DataTable t = new DataTable();

 // Step 4: Render data onto the screen.

 DataSet.
 The DataSet object available in System.Data has a slightly different purpose from DataTable, as it allows more information to be stored.